Outline of Rules/Table of Contents

 3.1.1.
 FCYBL PARTICIPATING ORGANIZATIONS

 The FCYBL is composed of those Fairfax County participating youth organizations on the books as of June 1 of the current year.
 All teams entered in the league must be sponsored by a participating member organization or recreation center (hereafter collectively referred to as "club").
-Any club wishing to sponsor teams in the league must petition the FCYBC for acceptance into the league.
-See FCYBC By-Laws, Article I, Section 1.
+Any club wishing to sponsor teams in the league must petition the FCBC for acceptance into the league.
+See FCYBL By-Laws, Article I, Section 1.
 Membership, for rules governing existing participating clubs, as well as applications for new members from inside and outside Fairfax County.

 3.1.2.
 CLUB REPRESENTATIVES